AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 # Accept Hosted Step-by-Step
-Accept Hosted provides a fully hosted payment transaction solution, Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
+Accept Hosted provides a fully hosted payment transaction solution.
+Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
 This example demonstrates using an embedded iFrame to display the page, but you could also use a lightbox style popup iFrame.
 See our [developer documentation](http://developer.authorize.net/api/reference/features/accept_hosted.html) for more details.
 Remember all these steps are reflected in this sample app which you can set up and run yourself.